zabbix/zabbix/templates/server/dell/dell_r820_snmp/README.md

 ## Overview

 For Zabbix version: 5.0 and higher
-This is a template for monitoring DELL PowerEdge R820 servers with iDRAC version 7 and later via Zabbix SNMP Agent that works without any external scripts.
+This is a template for monitoring DELL PowerEdge R820 servers with iDRAC version 7 and later via Zabbix SNMP agent that works without any external scripts.

 ## Setup